Enhanced total variation minimization for stable image reconstruction: Introduction

+where $\|\cdot\|_{\text{TV}}$ is the TV semi-norm.
+Note that the TV semi-norm can be mainly categorized as the isotropic \cite{chambolle2004algorithm} and anisotropic \cite{chambolle2005total} cases for discrete images.
+In this paper, we discuss how to enhance the canonical constrained TV model (\ref{equ:TVmodel}) by the recently proposed springback regularization in \cite{an2021springback} for image reconstruction, and establish stable reconstruction guarantees.

+As profoundly analyzed in \cite{needell2013stable}, the constrained TV model \eqref{equ:TVmodel} has the advantage of reconstructing high-quality images from a relatively small number of measurements.
+Theoretical analysis in \cite{needell2013stable} is mainly based on the seminal compressed sensing (CS) works \cite{candes2006robust,donoho2006compressed}.
+Note that the classic CS theory assumes the sparsity of the (vector) signal of interest or its coefficients under certain transformation, and correspondingly the signal reconstruction can be modeled as some $\ell_1$-norm minimization problems.
+The CS theory can be extended to image reconstruction because natural images usually have (approximately) sparse gradients.
+Indeed, mathematically the TV semi-norm of a discrete image $X\in\mathbb{C}^{N\times N}$ is just the sum of the magnitudes of its gradient $\nabla X\in\mathbb{C}^{N\times N \times 2}$.
+That is,

+where the definition of $\nabla X$ can be found in Section \ref{sec:basics}.
+We note here that the definition \eqref{equ:TV} leads to the anisotropic version of the TV semi-norm.
+Since the anisotropic and isotropic TV semi-norms are equivalent up to a factor of $\sqrt{2}$ (see an explanation in Section \ref{sec:basics}), as \cite{needell2013stable}, we only consider the anisotropic case for succinctness and the following discussion can be extended to the isotropic case analogously.

+Models using the $\ell_1$-norm are fundamental to various CS problems, while solutions to such models may be over-penalized because the $\ell_1$ regularization tends to underestimate high-amplitude components of the solution, as analyzed in \cite{fan2001variable}.
+Accordingly, many non-convex alternatives have been proposed in the literature to overcome this pitfall and thus promote sparsity more firmly; see, e.g., the $\ell_p$ ($0<p<1$) regularization \cite{chartrand2007exact,foucart2009sparsest}, the $\ell_{1-2}$ regularization \cite{yin2015minimization}, and the transformed $\ell_1$ regularization \cite{zhang2018minimization}.
+The non-convexity feature in image processing has also been emphasized in various papers, see, e.g., \cite{MR3560068}.
+Recently, we proposed the springback regularization in \cite{an2021springback}, and it can be generalized as the following for discrete images:

-where $\alpha>0$ is a meticulously-chosen model parameter to ensure the positiveness or the well-definedness of \eqref{equ:penalty}.
-More specifically, we discuss the choices of $\alpha$ in Theorems \ref{thm:1}, \ref{thm:2}, and \ref{thm:3}.
-Note that the enhanced TV regularization \eqref{equ:penalty} is of difference-of-convex.
-To some extent, it keeps both the nice recoverability of various non-convex surrogates of the TV regularization and the computability of the original TV regularization (as well as its various convex variants).
+where $\alpha>0$ is a meticulously-chosen parameter to ensure the positiveness or the well-definedness of \eqref{equ:penalty}, and $\|\nabla X\|_2^2$ is the sum of the squared magnitudes of $\nabla X$.
+Note that the springback regularization \eqref{equ:penalty} is of difference-of-convex.
+To some extent, it keeps both the nice recoverability of various non-convex surrogates of the TV regularization and the computability of the original TV regularization.
+To be consistent with the TV literature, we call \eqref{equ:model} an \emph{enhanced TV} regularization in this paper.

+Non-convex penalties proposed in the CS literature are mainly rooted in the field of statistics, and they are usually applied in straightforward ways in the image processing literature.
+Interestingly, as elaborated in Section \ref{sec:first}, the enhanced TV regularization \eqref{equ:penalty} has some intrinsic interpretations from the perspective of image processing.
+We are thus encouraged to consider the enhanced TV model